-Salaries, wages & related staff cost: The salary figure is 28.28% (R471 912 614) of the total expenditure.
+Salaries, wages & related staff cost: The salary figure is 27.82% (R 541 979 991) of the total expenditure.
 However, not all vacancies have been filled.
 This has an adverse impact on service delivery.
-If all positions were to be filled, the salary figure would be closer to 50% of total expenditure.
+If all positions were to be filled, the salary figure would be above 50% of total expenditure.

 This would clearly be unaffordable to the municipality.
 However, there are critical positions that would have to be filled.
-Provision is made for a 8.5% salary increase and then only emergency vacancies are budgeted for.
-The 2009/10 -2011/12 agreement was used in projections for the 2012/13 MTREF.
+Provision is made for an 8% salary increase and then only crucial vacancies are budgeted for.
+The multi-year Salary and Wage Collective Agreement for the period 1 July 2012 to 30 June 2015 was taken into account.